tomkimpson/minimal-mistakes/_posts/2016-11-24-GW_for_maths_types.md

 $$ ds^2 = \eta_{11} dx^1 dx^1 + \eta_{22} dx^2 dx^2 $$
 $$ = x^2 +y^2$$

 which is simply Pythagoras' theorem!
+Were we on a curved surface, e.g. the surface of a sphere, then Pythagoeas' theorem does not apply and we would use a different metric to describe the curvature.
+But the general expression $$ ds^2 = \eta_{ab} dx^a dx^b$$ works for all curvatures.

 So bottom line: **tensor=matrix** and **metric=curvature**.
 Also, in GR we don't work just in two spatial dimensions, but in 4 dimensions - 3 spatial and 1 temporal - to form a general spacetime.